 Something else that stood out to me during my User Experience Research internship at Google was the culture that understood and appreciated user research deeply.
 Stakeholders believed in its value and I could focus on doing the research and socializing findings and had to spend less time getting buy-in to do research in the first place.
 This is a perk of doing user experience research at Google and other ‘newer’ tech organization and may be less common in other organisations and industries.

 The infrastructure is also outstanding.
 Example; Google builds their own labs and fleet of user research vans all around the globe.
 And the financial support for studies is also fantastic.
-I got granted $1.000 for participant reimbursement within an hour, for example.
-This support is available to all UERs and interns.
+I got granted participant reimbursements within an hour, for example.
+This support is available to all UXRs and interns.
 This lead to a role that could be described as ‘senior’ User Experience Researcher in other organisations – where you have teams working for you, to ‘enable’ your research.
 You can concentrate on the fun parts like designing studies, analysing and integrating findings.

-One aspect that an academic researcher may be perceived as a drawback when working as a User Experience Researcher at Google is the product-centred nature of the work.
+One aspect that an academic researcher may be perceived as a drawback when working as a User Experience Researcher – but not just at Google but any tech company – is the product-centred nature of the work.
 While you still can publish papers, most of your work will be about improving the user experience of a product.
-If this is a strength or weakness will depend on your attitude/definition of ‘impact’.
+If this is a strength or weakness will depend on your definition of ‘impact’.

-To summarise, you will face a research environment that truly appreciates user research, uncomparable support in terms of infrastructure, finances and work force to conduct research studies, and interesting and motivated people.
+To summarise, you will face a research environment that truly appreciates user research, uncomparable support in terms of infrastructure and culture to conduct research studies, and interesting and motivated people.